 Artificial intelligence is a significant part of the computing field, and it has been applied to the creation of numerous smart applications.
 Chess computing is one of the lead uses of AI in the information technology world.
 Because of the logic and the considerable number of moves that are involved in a chess game, it is only logical that there is so much interest in the computing aspect of the game.

-Many people are searching the database for different reasons which include: to find other chess players, to know about chess openings, to view other chess games, to check player ratings and to view game results or to predict the result of his or her own chess game.
+Many people are searching the database for different reasons which include: to find other chess players, to know about chess openings, to view other chess games, to check player ratings and to view game results, or to predict the result of his or her own chess game.
 Almost everything that you need to know about a chess game can be found on the Opening Master Chess database.
 If you cannot, we will be happy to know about it and add it there.

 Writing smart and unique prediction algorithms for these chess databases can help predict the result of a chess game based on the data in the database.

-Between focusing on a large number of possible moves on a chess board and collating the different steps from several millions of games, predicting the result of a chess game can be quite challenging.
+Between focusing on a large number of possible moves on a chessboard and collating the different steps from several millions of games, predicting the result of a chess game can be quite challenging.
 You do need a strong computer with gazillions of calculations per second.
-So, prepare a nice hardware for it.
-Of course, a standard hardware available in the computer store will be sufficient, it will just take more time.
+So, prepare nice hardware for it.
+Of course, standard hardware available in the computer store will be sufficient, it will just take more time.
 You can choose between analysis in 2-4 hours or 2-4 days using the same chess database or engine.

 With Opening Master being the biggest chess database in the world, it will be easier to use its database to predict most games that are to be played in the future.
 It might just be likely that someone somewhere at one point or the other had played a similar game at some point in time.
 Talking about human chess games. (no computer games here as we are still interested in the human brain)

 Chess game predictions can be useful to the application owner as well as the person who is using the application.
 When you can predict moves before it's been played, you can think of possible moves that your opponent might take before he or she makes it.
 Although this might not be an effective way to beat your opponent since you can't be sure what he or she will play or if they are not using the same or better chess database, this method can also help.
-We strongly recommend using chess database for learning and education point of view and some sort of advisory role when playing the real chess.
+We strongly recommend using a chess database from a learning and education point of view and some sort of advisory role when playing real chess.